Megaladapis: Biology

 The island's topography was always changing, and like other lemurs, Megaladapis was specialized within its own niche.
 The general expectations of tree climbers such as Megaladapis is that with an increase in size, the body's forelimbs will also increase proportionally.

 The diet of Megaladapis might be the factor that influences the dental development; species with a larger brain, later initiation of molar crowns, and longer formation of crown are considered to have more of an omnivorous diet.
 In contrast, Megaladapis lived on a folivorous diet, despite having a smaller brain, early initiation of molar crowns, and fast crown formation.
-Based on when molar crown initiation occurred, Megaladapiss gestation period is thought to have been at least 198 days, but was likely longer.
+Based on the patterns of its dental microwear, M. edwardsi is believed to have been exclusively folivorous, being termed a "hyperfolivore".
+The other two species, M. madagascariensis and M. grandidieri, were also predominantly folivorous but had a more variable diet.
+Megaladapis fed using a leaf-cropping foraging method.
+Dental caries has been documented to have occurred in M. madagascariensis, which is a finding consistent with its folivorous diet that would have been highly cariogenic.

 Megaladapis were diurnal, or active during the day.
 Lemurs in general had small group sizes and were highly seasonal breeders (they breed for about one to two weeks a year), which is assumed to be the case for Megaladapis.

+Based on when molar crown initiation occurred, Megaladapiss gestation period is thought to have been at least 198 days, but was likely longer.